Albert Cedric Gordon1

 b.
 22 September 1895, d.
 31 December 1991

-Margaret Ebenhack was born on 22 September 1895.1,3 She was the daughter of John Ebenhack and Emma Walz.1 Margaret Ebenhack and Joyce Margaret Danenhauer lived circa 1944 in 1511 Carolina Ave., Cincinnati, Hamilton Co., Ohio.4 Margaret Ebenhack died on 31 December 1991 at age 96.3
+Margaret Ebenhack was born on 22 September 1895.1,3 She was the daughter of John Ebenhack and Emma Walz.1 Margaret Ebenhack and Joyce Margaret Danenhauer lived circa 1944 in 1511 Carolina Ave., Cincinnati, Hamilton County, Ohio.4 Margaret Ebenhack died on 31 December 1991 at age 96.3 She was buried in January 1992 in Vine Street Hill Cemetery, Cinconnati, Hamilton County, Ohio.5

 Citations